-**Monroe County currently has numerous confirmed
+**Monroe County currently has numerous active

 cases of COVID-19 and several fatalities.**

 We will continue to monitor this situation as it develops and this page will be utilized to post updates.
 Monroe County is currently accommodating travelers differently during the current circumstance in order to do our part in protecting our community.
 For those who have decided to travel during this time, we are encouraging everyone to follow the travel best practices below from the Tennessee Department of Tourist Development.
 We want everyone to have a fun and

 safe experience in Monroe County.

 For the love of Monroe County, travel safe.